Scroll to content

 We share the responsibility for the care and discipline of our pupils with their parents.
 A constant, quiet encouragement to order and good manners is maintained in the school.
 Rules are kept to a minimum and are all expressed in positive terms (never ‘don’t’, but always ‘do’).

 Our long-term aim is to encourage sensible independence and self-discipline.
-There is a clear behaviour code (the ‘Golden Rules’) with appropriate rewards and sanctions, which operates consistently across the school.
+There is a clear behaviour code with appropriate rewards and sanctions, which operates consistently across the school.
 Pupils are expected to be smart in appearance, punctual, reliable, courteous in manner and speech, and understanding of others.

 Oakfield children are discouraged from fighting at all times.
 Disagreements which cannot be resolved by the children themselves are referred to the teacher or Teaching Assistants on duty at break, or to a Lunchtime Supervisor at lunchtime.
 Regular meetings are held between the Headteacher and the Lunchtime Supervisors to discuss the quality of play in the playground during lunchtimes, and strategies for helping individual children, if necessary, are agreed.